 The Regulated Health Professional Act, 1991 was created to streamline and standardize the procedures of the various committees (listed below) of each health college, while retaining the specific substantive law relevant to each profession (as outlined in the specific health profession acts).

 The Registrar represents the interest of the college in pursuing their mandate.
 Their decisions are not final but rather the first step in the administrative process.
-His/her decisions are first reviewable by various committees depending on their nature.
+Their decisions are first reviewable by various committees depending on their nature.

-The act mandates each college have the following committees that together comprise the bodies that exercise administrative authority over health professionals in Ontario:
+The act mandates each college to have the following committees that together comprise the bodies that exercise administrative authority over health professionals in Ontario:

 Executive Committee

-The executive committee of a college acts as it’s decision making body between regular meetings of Council.
+The Executive Committee of a college acts as it’s decision making body between regular meetings of Council.
 It reports to Council and has all it’s powers, except the power to make, change, or revoke regulations and by-laws.

 Registration Committee

 A registration committee receives referrals of applications for registration from the Registrar who has doubts that the applicant fulfills registrations requirements, wants conditions on an individual’s registration, or otherwise is proposing to refuse the application.
 A panel of the Registration Committee reviews the Registrar’s decision and either directs the Registrar to issue a certificate of registration, conditionally or unconditionally, or directs the Registrar to refuse to issue a certificate of registration.
 Before a decision is made, an applicant has the right to make written submissions to a panel regarding the Registrar’s position.
-If the registration committee orders conditions on an individual’s registration, that member can ask the committee to vary those conditions after 6 months.
+If the Registration Committee orders conditions on an individual’s registration, that member can ask the committee to vary those conditions after 6 months.

 Reviews of the Registration Committee decision are heard by the Health Professions Appeal and Review Board (see below).

-Inquires, Complaints and Reports Committee
+Inquiries, Complaints and Reports Committee

-The Inquires, Complaints and Reports Committee (“ICRC”) sits as a panel of three and investigates complaints filed with the Registrar about a member or considers investigation reports already initiated by the Registrar.
+The Inquiries, Complaints and Reports Committee (“ICRC”) sits as a panel of three and investigates complaints filed with the Registrar about a member or considers investigation reports already initiated by the Registrar.
 The ICRC also has the power to issue interim suspensions or conditions/limitations on a member’s registration if patients are actually or potentially exposed to harm or injury.

-After reviewing an investigation report or conducting it’s own investigation, a panel of the ICRC may refer the allegation of professional misconduct or incompetence to the Discipline Committee, caution the member, require continuing education or training, or take any actions considered appropriate that is not inconsistent with the RHPRA or the relevant health profession act.
+After reviewing an investigation report or conducting its own investigation, a panel of the ICRC may refer the allegation of professional misconduct or incompetence to the Discipline Committee, caution the member, require continuing education or training, or take any actions considered appropriate that is not inconsistent with the RHPRA or the relevant health profession act.

 There is also an alternative dispute resolution process that may be entered into if all parties agree and the allegation does not involve sexual abuse.